 - Using a fiscal agent to apply.

-- Located outside of the following six counties: Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties in southeastern Pennsylvania, or Camden City, NJ.
+- Located outside of Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties in southeastern Pennsylvania, or Camden City, New Jersey.

 - Do not have at least one full-time paid administrative or artistic staff person in place.